mrquincle/equids/README.md

 ## Compilation

-The only thing that is required for compilation is to set one environmental variable:
+One thing that is required for compilation is to set one environmental variable:

     cd "the path where you checked out this repository" export EQUID_PATH=`pwd`

-If you run everything from the EQUIDS environment, you won't need to set this environmental variable, it will be automatically set in that Makefil.
+If you run everything from the EQUIDS environment, you won't need to set this environmental variable, it will be automatically set in that Makefile.

+Now, you can take a look at the file:

+    cat EQUID_PATH/Makefile

+If you want to have other jockeys/controllers compiled, change the array "JOCKEYS" over there.
+Separate the jockeys by spaces.

+### Dependencies

+Every jockey has its own dependencies.
+So, for example a jockey that uses the camera likely needs the libv4l2 library, or the jockey that does the blob detection requires the gsl library.
+If you are on Ubuntu and want to cross-compile these libraries yourself, the utility [apt-cross](https://github.com/mrquincle/apt-cross) is highly recommended.
+It uses apt-get to get the source code and has a few configuration options to cross-compile these libraries for the Blackfin microcontroller.
+Installation is a breeze like:

+    apt-cross v4l-utils blackfin
+    apt-cross libgsl blackfin

+There are no other dependencies known to me.

 ## Server-side